 You may consider a Chapter 11 if your corporation, partnership or sole proprietorship is struggling with substantial debt, you may consider a bankruptcy to keep your business viable while you develop new business strategies for future growth.

 Frequently referred to as “reorganization bankruptcy,” Chapter 11 bankruptcy permits businesses to continue operating while they pay creditors under a court-ordered payment plan (Somewhat like a Chapter 13 bankruptcy for individuals).
 Once your business has filed for bankruptcy, creditors must immediately stop collections efforts, including harassing letters and phone calls.

 Protecting Personal Assets

 Your personal assess may be at risk during a Chapter 11 bankruptcy since an owner of a sole proprietorship does not have an identity that is separate from the business, which means the bankruptcy court does not distinguish between the business’s assets and the owner’s personal assets.
-Bankruptcy Houston has years of experience, and can develop successful strategies to protect your personal assets from your business’s creditors, while putting your business in the best-possible position to succeed going forward.
+Bankruptcy Bethlehem has years of experience, and can develop successful strategies to protect your personal assets from your business’s creditors, while putting your business in the best-possible position to succeed going forward.

 Corporate and Partnership Bankruptcy

 With a corporation that files a Chapter 11 bankruptcy, the owners do not risk their individual assets, except for their investments in the corporation.
 However, partners are normally held separate from their partnership, and in some cases a partner’s personal assets may also be at risk.
 Bethlehem Bankruptcy considers the business’s best interests and those of corporate stockholders or partners of the business.